rudberga/CI-MS2-inspiry-tokyo/README.md

 See below user stories:

-> *- "As a visitor of the website, I expect to find a minimalistic user friendly layout, so I can easily find suggestion on what to do"*
+> *- "As a visitor of the website, I expect to find a minimalistic user friendly layout, so I can easily find suggestion on what to do without too much hassle"*

-> *- "As a visitor of the website, I expect to find many inspiring destinations, so I will be able to make my trip more enjoyable"*
+> *- "As a visitor of the website, I expect to find many inspiring destinations, so I will be able to make my trip more enjoyable with variety"*

-> *- ""*
+> *- "As a visitor of the website, I expect to find all the relevant information about the destination suggested to me, so I do not need to do any extra research"*

 > *- ""*